acuasi/nasa-tcl3-data-generator/PARSER.md

     - The subdirectory containing all flight data for a single parser

 ### Configuring a parser
 New parsers are added under the *parsers* section of the config file.
-While any name can be specified for the parser, it must correspond to a folder name under the specified `parent_data_directory`.
+The parser name must correspond to a folder name under the specified `parent_data_directory`.

 For example, if the `parent_data_directory` is named *flight_files* and a parser is to be named *cns1*, then the *flight_files* directory should look like this:
 ```